caiyuanhao1998/SAX-NeRF/README.md

 &nbsp;

 ## 6. Generate Your Own Data
 We also provide code for data generation in the folder `dataGenerator`.
-Firstly, you need to install the [TIGRE](https://github.com/CERN/TIGRE) toolbox.
-To give a quick start, we provide a raw data for your debugging.
-Please down load the raw data from [Google dive](https://drive.google.com/drive/folders/1i3BhyftggTj1SqW6Ibl5tWTWD0VLc7ex?usp=sharing) or Baidu disk and then put it into the folder `dataGenerator/raw_data`.
+To give you a quick start, we provide a raw data (backpack) for your debugging.
+Please download the raw data from [Google dive](https://drive.google.com/drive/folders/1i3BhyftggTj1SqW6Ibl5tWTWD0VLc7ex?usp=sharing) or Baidu disk and then put it into the folder `dataGenerator/raw_data`.
 Run

 ```sh
 cd dataGenerator